There are places I remember all my life

 Just a brief introduction of what the Curonian Spit actually is.
 It is an almost 100 km long 3-4 km wide thin strip of land in the Baltic sea.
 Half of it belongs to Lithuania, and another half to Russia.
 In this post I will only touch the Lithuanian part.

 Before we begin, let me tell you that I put those to-do’s in no particular order.
 For me it would be a torture to be forced to decide, which is the best thing to do on the Curonian Spit, and which one is the second best.
-They are all awesome.
+They all are awesome.
 The grade of awesomeness only depend on your interests and likes, as well as the weather or your mood on a particular day.

 Catch the sunset